 Students will be assessed primarily by their work and the assignments they produce.
-There will be one laboratory exam in the last week, to evaluate student's knowledge and skills with plant morphology & identification and the use of taxonomic keys.
+There will be eight lab quizzes (one for each morning) that will be used to evaluate student's knowledge and skills with plant morphology & identification and the use of taxonomic keys.
 Students will also give a short presentation early in the course, and submit a field notebook documenting observed and collected plants during field trips.